easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 The [metabolic production and consumption](@ref tissue-metabolic-production) of the %Energy system is a set of calculations that determine the rate of change of substances (nutrients, ions, gases) in the tissue, relying on [advective](@ref CircuitMethodology) and [diffusive](@ref TissueMethodology) transport methodologies.

 ### Thermal Regulation
 Thermal regulation in the %Energy system occurs through manipulation of the metabolic rate or through external losses (sweating).
 The thermal feedback mechanisms are a direct implementation from those discussed by Herman @cite herman2007physics.
 For high core temperature, a control equation specifies the sweat rate as a function of the difference between the current core temperature and the set-point (@equationref {flow_rate_src}).
-Sweat is removed from the body via a path connected between the skin and the environment (Figure 2).
+Sweat is removed from the body via a path connected between the skin and the environment (@figureref {Sweat}).
 Note that sweat is currently composed of water only, a known limitation which will be addressed in the [future](@ref energy-future).

 <center>
 <a href="./Images/Energy/sweat.png"><img src="./Images/Energy/sweat.png" width="400"></a>
-<i>Figure 2.
-Sweat is removed from the body via a flow source path connected to ground.
+<i>@figuredef {Sweat} Sweat is removed from the body via a flow source path connected to ground.
 The flow source rate is computed using @equationref {flow_rate_src}.</i>
 </center><br>

 <center>